rwcitek/ddc-datascience/Prework.md

 # Phase 4: Tutorial Classes

-( estimated time to completion: 20 hours ; due 5pm MT, Thursday, September 11th  )
+( estimated time to completion: 20 hours ; due 5pm MT, Thursday, January 15th )

-This material is provided so that you will have some familiararity with it when we cover it again during class.
+This material is provided for you to skim through quickly so that you will have some familiararity with it when we cover it again during class.
 Don't worry if you don't understand everything as some of the videos go in to more detail than necessary.
 But do be sure to go through all the lessons and queue up your questions to ask during class.